Nuffle Fast Finality Layer - NFFL

 Dependencies

-In order to set up the AVS environments, you'll first need to install golang, rust, and node.
+In order to set up the AVS environments, you'll first need to install , , and .
 Make sure you're in a unix environment, as this is a pre-requisite for running the NEAR indexer.

 Steps